MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorTensor_GetDimensionCount.md

 ---
 title: IMLOperatorTensor.GetDimensionCount method
-description: Gets the number of dimensions in the tensor. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorTensor.GetDimensionCount method.
+This method gets the number of dimensions in the tensor. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetDimensionCount